 Rick's Free Auto Repair Advice

-Letting your vehicle sit unused will cause the rotor face, hat and cooling vanes to rust.
+Brake rotors are made from cast iron and just like cast iron cookware, they’ll rust if they come in contact with water or humidity.
+Letting your vehicle sit unused will cause the brake rotor rust on the face, hat and cooling vanes.
 When you finally drive the vehicle, the brake pads will wipe the surface rust off the friction ring area and after a few braking cycles, you’ll have full braking power.

 However, if you let the vehicle sit for too long, the rust can pit the surface of the friction ring and that pitting can’t be wiped off though brake applications.